fkhadra/react-toastify/CONTRIBUTING.md

 - Ensure that nothing get broke.
 You can use the playground for that
 - If applicable, update the [documentation](https://github.com/fkhadra/react-toastify-doc)
 - Use prettier before committing 😭
-- When solving a bug, please provide the steps to reproduce it(codesandbox is our best friend for that)
+- When solving a bug, please provide the steps to reproduce it(codesandbox or stackblitz are our best friends for that)
 - Tchill 👌

 ## Setup

 ### Pre-requisites

-- *Node:* `^16.0.0`
+- *Node:* `^18.0.0`
 - *Yarn*

 ### Install